atr1z/test-back/.cascade/context.md

 # - Creates "Version Packages" PR automatically
 # - Updates versions in package.json
 # - Updates CHANGELOG.md files
-# - When you merge the Version PR, packages are published (if configured)
+# - When you merge the Version PR, versions are tracked in git
 ```

 ### What Gets Versioned